codeDeviator/React.js/React.md

 ### Single Web Page Application

 Building a single web page application can be considered an advantage of React because it provides a fast and responsive user experience.

+### Unidirectional Data Flow

+Predictable Data Management: React enforces a unidirectional data flow, meaning that data flows in a single direction from parent components to child components through props.
+This predictable flow makes it easier to manage state and debug applications
+Simplified Debugging: Since data flows in one direction, tracking down issues and understanding how state changes affect the application becomes simpler

+### Component-Based Architecture

+Reusability: React allows you to build UI components that can be reused across your application, reducing duplication and speeding up development
+Maintainability: Components are self-contained, making the code more modular and easier to maintain or update independently

 ## Getting Started with React